dludemann/test/content/tinder/resetting-tinder-swipes.md

 Bear in mind that if you reset your Tinder, you’ll reset your Swipe history but you’ll also lose all of your current matches and conversations.
 Depending on which method you choose, there may also be some repercussions (but we’ll go into this in further detail later).

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/resetting-tinder-swipes#why-you-should-reset-your-tinder-profile" target="_blank" rel="noopener"><strong>Why You Should Reset Your Tinder Profile</strong></a>
+## Why You Should Reset Your Tinder Profile

 Resetting your Tinder profile can work for you in a few different cases.
 Here are some of the reasons why you may want to delete everything and start over.